 Due to COVID-19 having practically kept the world under lock and key, live gigs and music concerts came to an unexpected halt.
-Since then, artists have been scrambling to come up with new ideas to keep their music alive.
-At the same time, many adults and kids have taken up learning a musical instrument for the first time.
+Since then, artists have been scrambling to come up with new ideas to keep their profession alive.
+At the same time, many adults and kids have taken up learning an instrument for the first time.

-In a world of digital sound, music lovers have been showing a marked interest in exploring music creation apps like Apple’s popular Garageband.
-The upshot is that online music instrument retailers have had a massive influx of queries and sales during this time.
+In a world of digital sound, music lovers have been showing a marked interest in exploring apps like Apple’s popular Garageband.
+The upshot is that online instrument retailers have had a massive influx of queries and sales during this time.

 Subscribe to our Newsletter!